jeffjuarez/X2Docs/README.md

 Our UoW implementation will handle most of our usual CRUD activities.

-Web Project (Presentation Layer) - This is our presentation layer, for the purposes of the blog, we will use MVC (ASP.NET MVC 5).
+Web Project (Presentation Layer) - This is our presentation layer, for the purposes of the project, we will use MVC (ASP.NET MVC 5).